peteGSX-Projects/petegsx-projects.github.io/docs/simple-throttle/index.rst

 This uses the DCCEXProtocol Arduino library to interact with an EX-CommandStation using the native DCC-EX protocol rather than the WiThrottle protocol, ensuring future-proof feature compatibility with DCC-EX software updates.

+The code documentation is available using `this link <https://petegsx-projects.github.io/DCCEXSimpleThrottle/index.html>`_.

 Installation
 ------------